7thLucas/full-app-6a2a4-c1d70-4654/_doc/product-overview.md

 month typically pays for the system many times over.

 ## Core capabilities (MVP)
+**Day-one hero:** the **pipeline board** — the one thing the product must nail first.
+Contacts and the interaction timeline exist to feed it.

 1. **Contacts** — a clean directory of people and companies with the essentials.
 2. **Interaction timeline** — log calls, emails, and meetings per contact so the full history of a relationship is one click away.